nolancoe/PubStomper/README.md

 """
 # PubStomp

-**PubStomp** is an asynchronous pentesting toolkit designed for efficient reconnaissance, vulnerability fuzzing, and reporting against web applications.
+**PubStomp** is an advanced asynchronous pentesting toolkit designed for efficient reconnaissance, vulnerability fuzzing, and reporting against web applications.

 ## Features
 - 🔎 Async web crawling and spidering